 The cylindrical cell design has good cycling ability, offers a long calendar life and is economical, but is heavy and has low packaging density due to space cavities.

-Typical applications for the cylindrical cell are power tools, medical instruments, laptops and e-bikes.
+Typical applications for the cylindrical cell are power tools, medical instruments, laptops, and e-bikes.
 To allow variations within a given size, manufacturers use partial cell lengths, such as half and three-quarter formats, and nickel-cadmium provides the largest variety of cell choices.
 Some spilled over to nickel-metal-hydride, but not to lithium-ion as this chemistry established its own formats.

 Cell disintegration cannot always be prevented but propagation can.
 Cylindrical cells are often spaced apart to stop propagation should one cell take off.
-Spacing also helps in the thermal management.
+Spacing also helps in thermal management.
 In addition, a cylindrical design does not change size.

 Although small and inexpensive to build, the stacked button cell fell out of favor and gave way to more conventional battery formats.
 A drawback of the button cell is swelling if charged too rapidly.
 Button cells have no safety vent and can only be charged at a 10- to 16-hour charge; however, newer designs claim rapid charge capability.